SQLitis/monsters/README.rst

 Watchspiders are indigenous to Tharsult, where the natives first trained the species as guards.
 The Mhairuun merchant family brought watchspiders and their breeding and training processes north to Waterdeep, swiftly establishing a lucrative business with this rare commodity.
 After sixty years of breeding in the North, watchspiders can be found in Sword Coast cities from Neverwinter to Lantan, all purchased and shipped from Waterdeep.
 While still a creature of more temperate climes, watchspiders have adapted to the Sword Coast with the growth of heavier hair (almost fur), but they still cannot survive the cold any further north than Neverwinter.

 Trainable (Ex): A thrum worm is easier to train and handle than most other magical beasts.
 Handle Animal checks made to train or handle a thrum worm are not increased by 5.
 Gnomes receive a +2 circumstance bonus on all Handle Animal checks made to train or handle a thrum worm.
+A thrum worm larva costs 1,500 gp on the open market

 Hmm, I've always wondered, what is the intended use-case of the `Hover <http://www.d20srd.org/srd/monsterFeats.htm#hover>`_ feat?